 What happens if I refuse to pay?

 It is hoped that all businesses will see the benefits of contributing to the BID.
 In the event of non-payment, on behalf of the BID operating company (Dorchester BID Limited), the council will recover any sums due in line with normal recovery processes.
 This may mean that defaulters receive a final notice and may face ultimately court proceedings.
-However, the council will liaise with the Weymouth BID to discuss such cases and the Dorchester BID will encourage payment for the benefit of all.
+However, the council will liaise with the Dorchester BID to discuss such cases and the Dorchester BID will encourage payment for the benefit of all.

 Can I pay by instalments?

 You will receive a separate annual bill for your BID account and the terms of these are payment in full during August.
 The Dorchester BID business plan makes no allowance to accept payments by instalments.

 Why is the levy not collected with rates?